Maurane: 1979–1988: Beginnings, Danser and Starmania

 In 1979, Maurane took part in the show Brel en mille temps, with Philippe Lafontaine, where she was discovered by the French songwriter Pierre Barouh.
 Founder of the Saravah label, he produced her first singles which were released starting in 1980 under the pseudonym "Claude Maurane".
 The latter is a reference to the director Francis Morane who worked on Starmania.
 However, it is spelled slightly differently in order to avoid confusion with the Bob Morane comic strip, even though she is sometimes credited under this spelling.

 The first singles - "J'me roule en boule" (1980), "Fais soleil" (1982), "T'as pas la pêche" (1984), "Moi l'argent, toi jeune" (1985) - did not meet with much success.
 She later got a string of small contracts, singing in the street or in cafés and to be a backing singer, notably for Viktor Lazlo, Jo Lemaire or Philippe Lafontaine.

 Her career only really took off in 1983 when she first performed at the Sentier des Halles in Paris.
 The show's success allowed her to record her first album, Danser, produced by Saravah, Éditions 23 and Franc'Amour, which was released in 1986.

 In 1988, Michel Berger cast her in the role of Marie-Jeanne, created in 1978 by Fabienne Thibeault.
 She sang in the second version of the rock opera Starmania, which toured for six months with Renaud Hantson, Sabrina Lory, Wenta, Martine St. Clair, Peter Lorne and the brothers Norman and Richard Groulx.
 Performing this role at the same time as her singing career proved to be difficult for her, leading her to suddenly stop performing in the rock opera.
 She was replaced by Réjane Perry for the rest of the tour.

 1989–1994: Maurane, Ami ou ennemi and Olympia live dates

 Her second album, Maurane, was released in 1989 on Polydor and proved to be a success, selling 150,000 copies.
-The album contains one of her most popular songs ː "Toutes les mamas," and its success led her to perform at the Olympia then on an international tour that ended in Japan.
+The album contains one of her most popular songsː "Toutes les mamas," and its success led her to perform at the Olympia then on an international tour that ended in Japan.
 In July 1989, Maurane was awarded both the Radio France Internationale's female Octave, and the Festival d'été de Québec award.